k3lwin/blocksmith-notification-bot/README.md

 # blocksmith-notification-bot
-Simple bot notifying Discord users about new mined blocks.
+Simple bot notifying Discord users of Blocksmith pool about new mined blocks.

 Requirements (install with pip):
 - discord_webhook